Digging through my scrap wood collection, I came across some pieces of pegboard from our previous home that I had forgotten about.

 The workbench was practically complete at this point.
 The tabletop just needed a good sanding, and the edges needed a nice routed cut.

 I used a 3/8″ radius round over edging bit with my plunge router.

 Here’s a picture of the tabletop corner once routed (looks very professional, doesn’t it?):

-Finally the folding workbench was complete.
-I was confident in its strength, so both Eileen and I sat on it to prove that it was a sturdy design.
+Finally, I finished the folding workbench.
+Confident in its strength, Eileen and I both sat on it to prove that it was a sturdy design.
 The table did not even budge.